 (2) Subsection (1) does not limit the ability of a person to commence or conduct the prosecution of an offence if the person has authority at law to do so.

-(3) All prosecutions for offences against this Act are to be heard in a court of summary jurisdiction constituted by a magistrate.
+(3) All prosecutions for offences against this Act must be heard in a court of summary jurisdiction constituted by a magistrate.

+(4) A prosecution of a person for an offence under this Act must be commenced within 6 years after the day on which the offence is alleged to have been committed.

+[Section 119 amended: No. 3 of 2023 s.
+76 and 87.]

 120. Evidence Act 1906 not affected

 This Division is in addition to, and does not affect the operation of, the Evidence Act 1906.